angelinardev/ged-bonus-activity/README.md

 and then to call the Undo command when the undo key is pressed.
 There is also only one instance of the CommandInvoker class needed, which saves on memory too.

+So, when breaking a block:

+//create new command, using data from collided object command = new BlockPlacer(other.transform.position, other.transform);
+ //adds to list
+ commandinstance.AddCommand(command);

+When doing undo:

+commandinstance.UndoCommand(lastRemoved);

+And then the commandinstance will run the Execute/Undo commands based on a commandHistory list.

 I had to reverse the code that was given during the lab (so in this case, executing the command removes the item from the list, and undoing adds the item to the list).